Fanny E. Minot: Career

-Minot was known in Concord and in New Hampshire as a public worker and through her association with the W.R.C.
+Minot was known in Concord and in New Hampshire as a public worker and through her association with the WRC.
 She was a charter member of the E. E. Sturtevant Corps of Concord, which was one of the first to be organized in New Hampshire.
-Her abilities soon brought her into prominence in the local W.R.C. corps, in which she held various offices up to and including the organization's first treasurer, later becoming president.
+Her abilities soon brought her into prominence in the local Corps, in which she held various offices up to and including the organization's first treasurer, later becoming president.
 She was also prominent in the state body.
 In 1893, she was elected Department President, having served as Department Secretary and Installing Officer.
 Her work as a national inspector and member of the national executive committee, in which she manifested exceptional executive ability and strong leadership, formed the stepping stone to the position of national president.

-At the W.R.C.'s National Convention in Boston, 1904, Minot was unanimously elected National President on the first ballot.
+At the WRC's National Convention in Boston, 1904, Minot was unanimously elected National President on the first ballot.
 Her administration was eminently successful, and the Denver Convention proved her to be a presiding officer of signal ability.
 Her advice and her influence were invaluable to the local Corps, of which she had been Patriotic Instructor for nearly a score of years.
-At the meeting of the National Council of Women, Washington, D.C., April 9–15, 1905, Minot represented the 130,000 women of the W.R.C. and spoke on "Patriotism".
+At the meeting of the National Council of Women, Washington, D.C., April 9–15, 1905, Minot represented the 130,000 women of the WRC and spoke on "Patriotism".

 For ten years she was connected with the Concord Board of Education, as a member of the School Board since 1908, and Secretary of the Board since 1914.
 A Daughter of the American Revolution, and Regent of Rumford Chapter, 1905–8, she was actively interested in the patriotic work of that society.
 She was President of the Concord Woman's Club, 1904–5, and a valuable member of the Education Committee of the General Federation of Women's Clubs, 1912–13.
 She was President of the New Hampshire Female Concord Institution, the oldest society organized and officered by women in the country, 1901–8; of the Concord Female Charitable Society, both in their second centenary; of the Federation of Missionary Societies, member of the Woman's Board of Foreign Missions, the Friendly Club, Charity Organization, Avon Club, District Nurses' Organization, American Red Cross, National League for Women's Service, New Hampshire Historical Society, and the Wheaton Seminary Alumnae Association.